 Before taking any specific clinical competency examination, students should complete the instructional objectives that pertain to a specific examination or part of the body.
-Students must also demonstrate adequate knowledge and ability to perform routine clinical procedures with minimal also demonstrate adequate knowledge and ability to perform routine clinical procedures with minimal supervision.
+Students must also demonstrate adequate knowledge and ability to perform routine clinical procedures with minimal supervision.
 Students must obtain two signatures from staff sonographers (or clinical instructor) indicating their proficiency in performing all aspects of a designated procedure.
 Upon completion of these objectives, the clinical instructor, or a staff sonographer designated by the clinical instructor, will individually test students using the clinical competency checklist/evaluation.